 If your couch is labeled “X”, it means that you can only use a vacuum cleaner or a brush on it.
 You must never use steam cleaners, water-based or solvent-based cleaners on this type of couch.

 To conclude, you can only use a steam cleaner on the couch which is labeled “W” and “SW”.
 So, make sure the check the label on your couch before you even start to steam clean your couch.

-Sweep or vacuum the couch
+Step 2: Sweep or vacuum the couch

 Make sure you vacuum down the sides by removing cushions and also at the sides and back of the couch.
 Don’t leave any knicks and crannies where the dust or other kinds of trash can accumulate cause it can seriously hamper the cleaning performance of your steam cleaner.

-Treat the stains and smell
+Step 3: Treat the stains and smell

 While you are enjoying your time watching television and eating, suddenly your food can get dropped on your sofa and leave a stain on it.
 These types of stains might be difficult for the steam cleaner to clean alone.
 Thus, it’s a good idea to pre-treat the stain before applying steam cleaner.